artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 where the import stopped or to manually remove the imported digital objects.
 Undo logs contain two columns: the object ID of the :term:`information object` to which objects have beem imported, and the DIP directory from which the objects were imported.
-For more information on using the object ID, you might want to review the section below, :ref:`common-atom-queries`.
+For more information object IDs, see :ref:`common-atom-queries` - particularly, :ref:`cli-object-id`.

 Similarly, the ``--audit`` option can be used to verify that all objects specified in the CSV file were imported.
 If any are found to be missing, then the